 The Spix's macaw population seems to have been in trouble for a long time.
 Some people say that the bird should be left to face its fate and no efforts should be made to restock the wild population.
 Others point out that the destructive action of humans almost certainly sped up the macaw's extinction and say that we owe the bird a chance to live in the wild again.
 Whichever opinion prevails, I think it would be a shame for the bird to completely disappear.

-Spotting of a bird from the Smithsonian Magazine
+- Spotting of a bird in the wild from the Smithsonian Magazine

 © 2018 Linda Crampton